Selectivity 2025 by topics: previous years' exams to review

 4 min

-BarcelonaTeachers and students who have already taken these tests agree: the best way to prepare for university entrance exams is to take exams from past sessions.
-The structure of the university entrance exams The exams for 2025 will vary slightly, but the content is usually very similar from one year to the next; therefore, students can get a good idea of what they will expect on June 11, 12, and 13.
-Below, you can download PDF samples of each exam, separated by subject.
-You can also consult the test templates that have been created for this year's new entrance exams.
-Remember that the established time for each test is one and a half hours.
+BarcelonaTeachers and students who have already passed these exams agree: the best way to prepare for university entrance exams is to take past exam papers.
+The structure of the university entrance exams of this 2025 will vary slightly, but the content is usually very similar from one year to the next; therefore, students can get a thorough idea of what they will encounter on June 11, 12, and 13.
+Below, you can download PDF examples of each exam, separated by subject.
+You can also consult the sample tests that have been created for this year's new university entrance exams.
+Remember that the time allotted for each test is one and a half hours.

 The exam consists of four parts.
-The first part assesses text comprehension; the second asks questions derived from the study of literary fact; the third poses specific linguistic questions; and the fourth focuses on written expression.
-Unlike previous years, this exam is a single part.
-However, some parts have optional questions.
-Therefore, you must limit yourself to the number of questions indicated in the statement.
+The first part assesses text comprehension, the second involves questions derived from the study of the literary fact, the third presents specific linguistic questions, and the fourth focuses on written expression.
+Unlike other years, this time the exam is unique.
+However, some parts include optional questions.
+It is therefore necessary to limit yourself to answering the number of questions indicated in the instructions.

 Spanish language exams

-In the Spanish exam, you will analyze, understand, and produce texts in Spanish and answer questions about Spanish language and literature.
-It consists of four parts: the first assesses text comprehension; the second asks questions derived from the study of literary texts; the third addresses specific linguistic issues; and the fourth focuses on written expression.
+In the Spanish exam, you must analyze, understand, and produce texts in Spanish and answer questions about the Spanish language and literature.
+It consists of four parts: the first part assesses text comprehension, the second involves questions derived from the study of literary facts, the third raises specific linguistic issues, and the fourth focuses on written expression.

 English exams

 The English language exam consists of three parts: comprehension of an oral text (the well-known listening), reading comprehension, and written expression.
-The essay, which should be between 125 and 150 words, is written based on a topic chosen from two.
+The essay, which must be between 125 and 150 words, is written from a topic chosen from two options.

 Chemistry exams